Idomeni: Migrants

 Since 2014, immigrants from Syria, as well as Afghanistan, Pakistan and other parts of the Middle East and South Asia began to flock to Idomeni to enter the North Macedonia via the Greek border.
 As North Macedonia and its northern neighbor Serbia are not in the Schengen Area, some refugees prefer this route to reach countries such as Germany and Sweden.
 Re-entering the Schengen Area from Serbia may result in arrest and possibly being held in Croatia or Hungary which are closer to their preferred immigration destinations, notably Germany.

-In 2015, the North Macedonia began guarding its borders with military force to prevent migrants from entering the country since Serbia too closed its borders.
+In 2015, North Macedonia began guarding its borders with military force to prevent migrants from entering the country since Serbia too closed its borders.

 The transit camp at Idomeni, built in 2015 by Médecins Sans Frontières and the UNHCR to provide basic support for up to 6000 refugees daily, rapidly became a longer-term residential camp.
 The number of refugees at Idomeni has reached more than 15,000.
 On 24 May 2016, Greek authorities began relocating refugees from the Idomeni camp to processing facilities in and around Thessaloniki.

+Migrant living conditions in Idomeni

+Refugees into Greece have faced severe human rights violations in the past two decades.
+Due to the collapse of their economy following the 2008 financial crisis, the country no longer had enough funds or resources to support the massive influx of refugees fleeing the wars in the Middle East.
+Many camps lack electricity, sanitation, and adequate food supply, leading to sickness amongst their dwellers.
+One out of every 3 refugees is a child, but they are subject to the same unsafe conditions as the others.
+In M.S.S. vs Belgium and Greece, the European Court of Human Rights decided that Greece was unfit to house more refugees.